A Idioms

 - finally, after a long time

-I waited all morning for my friend's call but at last it came.
+I waited all morning for my friend's call until at last it came.

 at least